Hriday2406/fruits-lelo/ai/PROJECT_ANALYSIS.md

 - Improved code formatting and maintainability in utility and component files.
 - NotFound page layout is now more responsive and visually consistent.
 - Contributor instructions are more comprehensive.
+- Store: moved no-results into the `Flipper` grid so empty-state animates consistently with product cards.
+(No Results message implemented in the Store grid)
+- `NotFound.jsx` refactored to be reusable for route-level 404 while the Store uses a compact in-grid message (Hinglish copy).
+- Extracted `isInCart` and other helpers into `src/utils/fruitUtils.js` and tightened input validation to avoid runtime errors from malformed localStorage data.
+- Opened PR #14 to merge `agent/dependency-update` into `ai` with lockfile and UI changes.
+- Created Issue #12 (add X to remove filter tags) and Issue #13 (fix Buy Now flow on Product page).

 Continue to address pending items for production readiness and maintainability.